Skip to main content

 If this applies:

-However, if you also introduce other chemicals that are not covered on this page, then you must register with us.
+However, if you also introduce other chemicals that are not covered on this page, then you must register with us and these introductions must be categorised with other regulatory obligations met.

 You do not need to register with us, nor categorise your introduction, if you sell products that you made by blending ingredients that you only bought within Australia.
 This is because the supplier or manufacturer of those ingredients that you bought from are already registered with us.
 But if you bought any of the ingredients from overseas, you must register with us.